-- 2.4.1 The safeguarding aims of Barr's Hill School, in line with Keeping Children Safe in Education (September 2020) are to: - work to identify children who are suffering or likely to suffer harm or abuse and act to protect them; - work with relevant services and agencies to ensure that children are protected from harm; - provide a learning environment for children which is safe and secure; - teach children how to keep themselves safe and provide structures for them to raise concerns if they are worried or at risk of harm; - support children's mental health and wellbeing; - ensure that we adhere to safer recruitment guidance and legislation, deal promptly with allegations of abuse against staff and take bullying and harassment seriously; - train staff effectively in all safeguarding issues and in their responsibilities for identifying and protecting children that are, or may be, at risk of harm; - recognise that all children may be vulnerable to abuse, but be aware that some children have increased vulnerabilities due to special educational needs or disabilities; - maintain a robust recording system for any safeguarding or child protection information; - ensure that everyone in Barr's Hill School understands the safeguarding procedures; - regularly review policies and procedures to ensure that children are protected to the best of our ability. - 2.5 This policy adheres to the following documents; - Keeping Children Safe in Education (September 2020)1 - Working Together to Safeguard Children (July 2018) - Guidance for Safer Working Practice for those working with children and young people in education settings (April, 2020) - What to do if you are worried a child is being abused: Advice for practitioners (2015) - 2.6 An addendum to this policy outlining any additional safeguarding arrangements, that relate to the Covid-19 emergency period, can be found on the school website.
+- 2.4.1 The safeguarding aims of Stoke Park School, in line with Keeping Children Safe in Education (September 2020) are to: - work to identify children who are suffering or likely to suffer harm or abuse and act to protect them; - work with relevant services and agencies to ensure that children are protected from harm; - o provide a learning environment for children which is safe and secure; - teach children how to keep themselves safe and provide structures for them to raise concerns if they are worried or at risk of harm; - o support children's mental health and wellbeing; - o ensure that we adhere to safer recruitment guidance and legislation, deal promptly with allegations of abuse against staff and take bullying and harassment seriously; - train staff effectively in all safeguarding issues and in their responsibilities for identifying and protecting children that are, or may be, at risk of harm; - o recognise that all children may be vulnerable to abuse, but be aware that some children have increased vulnerabilities due to special educational needs or disabilities; - o maintain a robust recording system for any safeguarding or child protection information; - ensure that everyone in Stoke Park School understands the safeguarding procedures; and to - Regularly review policies and procedures to ensure that children are protected to the best of our ability. - 2.5 This policy adheres to the following documents; - Keeping Children Safe in Education (September 2020) - Working Together to Safeguard Children (July 2018) - Guidance for Safer Working Practice for those working with children and young people in education settings (May 2019) - Guidance for Safer Working Practice for those working with children and young people in education settings addendum (April 2020) - What to do if you are worried a child is being abused: Advice for practitioners (March 2015) - 2.6 An addendum to this policy outlining any additional safeguarding arrangements, which relate to the Covid-19 emergency period, can be found on the school website.
 This addendum will come into effect when required by any changes to the local or national regulations.
 See Appendix E. - 2.7 Keeping Children Safe in Education remains in force throughout the Covid-19 emergency period.
 In addition, we will have regard to any additional local or national guidance that is issued as the need arises.
 We continue to work closely with the Local Authority and the Coventry Safeguarding Children Partnership to safeguard children during this time.